-What is an IPO?
-How can I apply in an IPO with my demat account?
+What is an IPO & How to apply for an IPO with a Demat Account?

-An Initial Public Offering is when a private company offers shares to the public for the first time.
-Before filing for an IPO, the company must fulfil certain conditions set by the Securities and Exchange Board of India (SEBI).
+An Initial Public Offering (IPO) is when a private company offers shares to the public for the first time.
+Before filing for an IPO, the company must fulfill certain conditions set by the Securities and Exchange Board of India (SEBI).

-Post IPO – trading the shares in future:
+Post IPO – Trading the shares in the future:

 Things to consider before investing in an IPO:

 Before you decide to invest in an IPO, it is important that you objectively examine the prospectus, as well as the past record and business model of the company that is going public.
 You must consider the management team, as well as the promoters, before applying for the IPO.
 This is harder than it sounds because a company going public will invest a lot in promoting itself and this hype can influence your decision.
 As such, you must carefully study how stocks are sold by similar companies that have fared in the markets earlier.
 Doing this might highlight interesting perspectives and insights.
 You also need to have a clear picture of the growth prospects of the company and the products/services offered by it, as well as the risk factors involved.
 Many broking houses also come up with reports on companies coming up with IPOs with their recommendations.
 Investors may also refer to such reports to understand the prospects and financials of a company better.

 Additional Read: How to track upcoming initial public offerings (IPOs)?

 Additional Read: Should you invest in an IPO for listing gains?